Ang tagagawa ng Fiber Optic Temperature Sensor, Temperature Monitoring System, Propesyonal OEM/ODM Pabrika, Wholesaler, Supplier.customized.

 Q1: What is a fiber optic temperature sensor in simple terms?

 A sensor ng temperatura ng fiber optic is a device that measures temperature using light instead of electricity.
-A thin glass fiber carries light to a sensing point where temperature changes the light in a measurable way — changing how fast it fades (fluorescence), what color is reflected (FBG), what wavelengths are absorbed (GAAS), or how much light scatters back (DTS).
+A thin glass fiber carries light to a sensing point where temperature changes the light in a measurable way — changing how fast it fades (fluorescence), what color is reflected (FBG), what wavelengths are absorbed (GaAs), or how much light scatters back (DTS).
 Because no electricity is involved at the measurement point, the sensor is completely immune to electromagnetic interference, safe at high voltages, and suitable for explosive or radiation environments.

 Q2: What are the four main types of fiber optic temperature sensors?